 about the artist

 Isa has shown work in numerous shows in Minnesota, Wisconsin and California.
-They graduated with an Associates Degree from Saint Paul College in 2020 and is currently in their senior year in the Bachelor of Fine Arts program at Minneapolis College of Art Design with a major in Drawing and Painting (graduating Spring 2026).
-Isa was recently accepted into the Master of Fine Arts program as a Rackham Graduate Fellow at the University of Michigan and will begin candidacy this coming Fall.
+They graduated with an Associate’s Degree in American Indian Studies from Saint Paul College in 2020 and a Bachelor of Fine Arts Degree in Drawing and Painting from Minneapolis College of Art and Design in 2026.
+Isa is currently an MFA candidate in the Art program at the University of Michigan as a Rackham Graduate Fellow and will be graduating in 2028.